When walking away feels wrong

 I start itching to turn around in the wrong direction just to see if it is really wrong at all and one of the ways that have helped me to talk myself out of it is to remember why I turned around in the first place.

 Why did I stop watching certain shows?
 Why did I start avoiding certain words?
 Why did I start fighting certain thought and ideas?
-Why am I living my old ways behind?
+Why am I leaving my old ways behind?

 Many, if not all, of the 'why's are answered by a 'Who' and that who is God.